scotty-format: A Response Format Helper for the Scotty Web Framework

 header value.

-For instance a client could accept only responses that contain an
+For example, a client might accept only responses with application/json

 status code.

-If the client accepts more than one content types the response content type will be the best available from the list of all types supported.
+If the client accepts multiple content types, the response content type will be the best available from the list of all supported types.

-If the client doesn’t include any acceptable format the first response format defined will be used.
+If the client does not include any acceptable format, the first defined response format will be used.

-Rules for choosing the most appropriate response type are defined in RFC-2616 and are enforced by the http-media library.
+Rules for selecting the most appropriate response type are defined in RFC-2616 and are enforced by the http-media library.

 Example usage: